freebsd/freebsd-quarterly/2020q3/cheribsd.md

 protection from use-after-reallocation bugs with an average cost below 2%.
 We aim to bring these overheads down further over the next year and merge this functionality into the mainline CheriBSD.

-- Arm Morello - We are preparing to open source our adaptation of CheriBSD to Arm's Morello architecture.
-The Morello branch is being updated to the most recent CheriBSD baseline, and patches are in review for upstreaming to our open-source repository.
-CheriBSD currently boots and runs statically linked CheriABI binaries on the Morello simulator, and dynamic linking support is in progress, with OS and toolchain bugs being worked on.
-We aim to make a first CheriBSD/Morello snapshot available alongside other open-source Morello software in mid-October 2020\.
-However, our target for a more mature and usable implementation is December 2020.

 - Co-process support (XXX possibly?)